Skip to content

 Vue Router’s createWebHistory() mode uses the HTML5 History API to change the URL without triggering a page reload.
 URLs like /users/42 look like real file paths to the browser and the web server.

 When a user visits myapp.com/users/42 directly (or refreshes), the browser sends an actual HTTP request for /users/42.
-The web server looks for a file or directory at that path — it doesn’t exist, so it returns 404.
+The web server looks for a file or directory at that path.
+Since no file exists at that path on disk, the server returns its default 404 response.
+This is purely a server-side problem: the Vue app never loads, so Vue Router never gets a chance to parse the URL and render the correct component.

-The fix is to configure the server to serve the same index.html for all routes.
-Vue Router then reads the URL from the browser and renders the correct component client-side.
+The distinction matters because it means the fix is always on the server, not in the Vue application code.
+You need to configure the server to return the same index.html for all routes that do not match a real file.
+Vue Router then reads the URL from the browser’s address bar and renders the correct component client-side.
+Every hosting platform and web server has a different way of configuring this fallback.

-Hash mode (createWebHashHistory()) doesn’t have this problem — the # portion of the URL is never sent to the server, so all requests hit / and the server always returns index.html.
-But hash mode URLs look like myapp.com/#/users/42, which is less clean.
+Hash mode (createWebHashHistory()) avoids this problem entirely because the # portion of the URL is never sent to the server.
+All requests hit /, and the server always returns index.html.
+But hash mode URLs look like myapp.com/#/users/42, which is harder to read, breaks anchor links, and may be handled differently by analytics tools.

 Fix 1: Configure nginx